lucanag/lucanag.github.io/synthesis-s.md

 ### Implementation Process

 I divided my sounds into 3 groups, such as **KERNEL**, **DRUMS**, and **ORNAMENT**.
 The **KERNEL** and **ORNAMENT** symbolize my predefined concepts in the Inspiration paragraph.
 Regarding the **DRUMS** I only focus to not alter a lot on the ambient, mysterious mood by synentizing very strong drums.
 I used 5 times Operator, once Analog and once a Wavetable.
-I havenát used presamples, but reused some sounds which I syntetised in more channels with tiny differences.
-I used 2 times Send/Return Delay as I would have been using with the same parameters on top of those sounds.
+I haven't used presamples, but reused some sounds which I syntetized and used on more channels but with tiny modifications.
+I used 2 times Send/Return Delay as the same parameter set was fit to two sounds.

 <img src="https://user-images.githubusercontent.com/43001496/147131851-562c7008-3d33-4678-9384-a32f63fe7c99.png" width="100" />

-Firstly I started with the KERNEL - SICK sound which I tried to make as mystic as I can.
-Due to this I thought a substractive syntesis will be the proper from a rich sound, then I would slightly modify the Decay of the filter envelope on the Operator to receive an additional more dominant sound.
-With this and small editation CHORD was burn during I tried NATIVE INSTRUMENTS KOMPLETE KONTROL M32 during.
-I tried to create similar melodies on the two channel.
+Firstly, I started with the **KERNEL - SICK** sound which I tried to make as mysterious as I can.
+Due to this I thought a substractive syntesis will be the proper from a rich sound wave, then I would slightly modify the Decay of the filter envelope on the Operator to receive an additional more dominant but still a good fit sound.
+With this and with small modification **CHORD** was born while I was playing with NATIVE INSTRUMENTS KOMPLETE KONTROL M32 to put the notes and create a melody.
+I focused to create similar melodies on the two channel.

-Then I continued with the DRUMS synthesis where I used additive sznthesis or used only one oscillator with more audio effects.
+Then, I continued with the **DRUMS** sounds synthezis where I used additive synthezis or I used only one oscillator with more audio effects.

 <img src="https://user-images.githubusercontent.com/43001496/147131866-1ab3d37a-4129-40d4-80a1-c80eac216eba.png" width="300" />

-Then I still felt some lack between the overall mood and the inspiration part, so I started experiencing with the ORNAMENT group where I synthesised a PAD with the help of Wavetable and used some HIGH STUFF with Analog.
+Then I still felt some lack between the overall mood and the predefined concepts in the Inspiration part, so I started experimenting with the **ORNAMENT** group where I synthetised a **PAD** with the help of Wavetable and then put some high tones in **HIGH STUFF** channel by using Analog.

 --------